 Recitals may be helpful to define (in non-legal terms) the “Transaction”.
 Do not however use popular or loose language to describe a subject matter that is otherwise well-defined in a definition as this creates ambiguity.

-A drafter should also refrain from filling the recitals with various additional definitions (e.g. the Shares, the Company or the Product) or references “(as defined in Article 1)” immediately following a defined term.
+A drafter should also refrain from filling the recitals with additional non-key definitions (e.g. the Shares, the Company or the Product) or a multiple of references “(as defined in Article 1)” immediately following every defined term.

 No obligations.
 Whereas-clauses should never contain any obligations, conditions, warranties, policy rules or duties whatsoever.